Originally Published On 3/2/2021

-But if you don’t have access to workout benches, cable crossover machines or other equipment needed for back exercises, it may appear hard to exercise your back at home.
+But if you don’t have access to workout benches, cable crossover machines or other equipment needed, it may appear hard to exercise your back and shoulders at home.

-The good news is, you can still do back workouts at home with aerial yoga, using a yoga swing or yoga hammock.
+The good news is, you can still do back and shoulder workouts at home using a yoga swing or yoga hammock.
+In this article we’ll explore the importance of this and go through some of the best aerial yoga poses for upper back and shoulder strength.

 Aerial Yoga Poses for Upper Back and Shoulder Strength

-These are what we believe are the 8 best poses to help build strength through the upper back and shoulders..
+Here are some of the best aerial yoga poses to help build strength through the upper back and shoulders that can contribute to a balanced upper body and better posture:

 Suspended Plank Pose